Liver cancer is cancer that begins in the liver. If the cancer has metastasized, that means it has spread outside of the liver.

 The most common form of liver cancer is hepatocellular carcinoma (HCC).
 This cancer starts in liver cells called hepatocytes.

 When cancer starts in the liver, it’s considered primary liver cancer.
 Other types of cancer can spread to the liver, but they’re not liver cancer.

-- pain near your right shoulder
+- pain in your belly or near your right shoulder

 - loss of appetite

-- weight loss
+- weight loss without trying

-- yellowing of the skin and eyes, or jaundice
+- yellowing of the skin and eyes

 The overgrowth of abnormal cells can invade nearby tissue.
 By traveling through lymph or blood vessels, the cancerous cells can move all around the body.
 If they invade other tissues or organs, new tumors can form.

 If the cancer invades nearby tissue or organs, it’s considered “regional spread.”
 This can happen during stage 3C or stage 4A liver cancer.

 In Stage 3C, a liver tumor is growing into another organ (not including the gallbladder).
 A tumor could also be pushing into the outer layer of the liver.

 In Stage 4A, there are one or more tumors of any size in the liver.
 Some have reached blood vessels or nearby organs.
 Cancer is also found in nearby lymph nodes.

 Cancer that has metastasized to a distant organ, such as to the colon or lungs, is considered stage 4B.

 In addition to telling how far the cancer has spread, staging helps determine which treatments may be most helpful.